diberry/typespec-for-javascript/README.md

   ```

   This will create:
-  - OpenAPI specifications in `generated/spec/openapi3/`
+  - OpenAPI specifications in `generated/spec/openapi3/openapi.yaml`
-  - API server routes (also known as middleware) in `generated/server/`
+  - API server routes (also known as middleware) in `generated/server/`.
+The key integration file is `generated/server/src/generated/http/router.ts`.
-  - Client library, to call API server routes, in `generated/client/`
+  - Client library, to call API server routes, in `generated/client/`.
+The key integration file is `/generated/client/src/widgetServiceClient.ts`.

 ## Create API server